xxxifan/Devbox2/README.md

 5.feel free to copy a proguard rules to your app project from here
 > [proguard-rules.pro](https://github.com/xxxifan/Devbox2/blob/master/library/proguard-rules.pro)

-6.Butterknife and some library need android-apt, and also if you want to enable retrolambda, add following in you root build.gradle
+6.if you using ```devbox-componetns```, Butterknife and some library need android-apt, and also, if you want to enable retrolambda, add following in you root build.gradle

 ```groovy
 buildscript {